 Curriculum and Instruction Senior Secondary: Health and Physical Education

-- 29 Nov 2021
+- 29 May 2023,

 At the completion of this subject students will be able to:

-- generate assessment strategies to monitor, measure and make consistent and comparable judgements of student learning in Senior Secondary Health and Physical Education.
+- generate assessment strategies and interpret assessment data to evaluate and refine teaching programs to monitor, measure and make consistent and comparable judgements of student learning in Senior Secondary Health and Physical Education

-In order to enrol in this subject, you must be accepted into one of the following degrees:
+To enrol in this subject you must be accepted into one of the following degrees: